ymlasu/para-atm-collection/air-traffic-prediction/MultiAircraftTP/BSTAR-Part2-ModelTrainingCode/README.md

 - Remove the real-world unix timestamp and replace them by absolute time steps (e.g. 5, 10, 15, 20).
 - The flight callsign are masked with a unique agent id (integer).

 For this experiment, only four columns of ASDE-X needed.
-They are time, id, latitude, longitude.
+They are time, id, latitude, and longitude.

 The code used for processing and anonymized the raw ASDE-X data can be found in Part 1 Data Processing Demo.
 Data are saved in ```./data/iff/atl/2019080x/true_pos_.csv```